How to Write a Pitch Letter That Gets Noticed

 I’ve included an example pitch below to give you an idea on how to write your letter.

-I am currently expecting our first child on July 1st (or before… you never know really) and I have shared my process of finding deals and decorating our nursery/prepping for baby with my readers.
-I would love to share your baby swing with my readers to show them how great the quality is and that some items are worth paying full price for, especially when it comes to a little one!
+I am currently expecting our first child and I have shared my process of finding deals and decorating our nursery, along with prepping for baby, with my readers.
+This series has been a huge hit and I would love to share your baby swing with my readers to show them first hand the quality of your product and that some items are worth paying full price for, especially when it comes to a little one!

-Product reviews are fantastic for both you the company and my readers, it gets them prepared for little one with ideas on what products are great quality and they get to see first hand how it works and get a real moms opinion!
-This is also a big plus for your company since there’s no guess work at what type of demographics you’ll reach, you know you will be seen by thousands of current and expecting moms!
+Product reviews are fantastic for both you, the company, and my readers.
+Helping new and expecting mom prepare for little one with ideas for baby, your swings fantastic features and best of all the ability to see first hand how it works and get a real moms opinion!
+There is no guess work at what type of demographics you’ll reach, you know you will be seen by thousands of current and expecting moms!